 Proposition In the baseline overlapping-generations economy, the competitive equilibrium is not necessarily Pareto optimal.
 More specifically, whenever $r^ < n$ and the economy is dynamically inefficient, it is possible to reduce the capital stock starting from the competitive steady state and increase the consumption level of all generations.

-• Pareto inefficiency of the competitive equilibrium is intimately linked with dynamic inefficiency.
+• Pareto inefficiency of the competitive equilibrium is the other side of the coin of dynamic inefficiency.

 Interpretation